corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-cordapp.md

 ### Integration tests

-First, run an integration test to make sure the CorDapp is set up properly.
-Use the `Run Integration Tests - Java` run configuration.

 First, run an integration test to calibrate your environment.
 1. Go to `Workflows` > `src` > `IntegrationTest` > `DriverBasedTest`.